-Across the four countries, knowledge levels on Covid-19, its symptoms and how to prevent its transmission remain consistently high.
-This comes from a variety of sources including public address vehicles and various forms of community messaging, mobile phone texts and voice messages, radio and television (though this was more the case in urban areas), with one respondent in Bangladesh observing how "it's always on the TV".
+Across all countries and all round of data collection awareness of Covid-19, its symptoms, and how to prevent its transmission, remained consistently high.
+Those interviewed received information from a variety of sources including public address vehicles and various forms of community messaging, mobile phone texts and voice messages, radio and television (though this was more the case in urban areas), with one respondent in Bangladesh observing how "it's always on the TV".
 Health workers and NGO caseworkers have provided messaging on washing hands with soap in a number of contexts.
 Information is also spreading through word of mouth and people's interactions at markets.
-In some early instances, particularly in Somalia, men appeared to be better informed than women were.
-Even though this was an isolated occurrence, it does underline the need to ensure that messages are designed and delivered in a way that are accessible to all.
+In some early instances, particularly in Somalia, men appeared to be better informed than women were; in other areas, people who did not have access to radios highlighted how they were not receiving the same level of information as their neighbours.
+On the other hand, where information is received on a regular basis it is seen as empowering.
+As one respondent in Mgona (Lilongwe) described "The Information about Covid-19 ... has given me knowledge on how I can take care of myself as well as my family so as to prevent contracting the virus ... without the knowledge, I was just living with assumptions which were scaring me".
+This underlines the need to ensure that messages are designed and delivered in a way that are accessible to all.

-Large volumes of information about a global pandemic and its potential impact have led to increased feelings of fear, something apparent from the early response received across all countries.
-In June, in Somalia, one of the women spoken to highlighted how, even though she did not know much about Covid-19, she "had heard people saying that it is a killer disease that affected people and kills instantly".
-Similar perceptions were heard at this time in Bangladesh, here, one of the men explained, "I think if we do not tread carefully, or neglect this, then death will be inevitable, no one will live through this".
-In Malawi, one respondent highlighted how "this disease has claimed lives of more than 20 people in this country as it has no cure."
-This has been reinforced by the restrictions people see, in Sierra Leone, one man in Tonkolili explained how "[previously] there was this fear in us where they checked our temperature at the checkpoint during the lockdown which stopped us travelling".
-While the rumours and stories people hear also add to this; in Malawi, respondents spoke about how a child had suffocated wearing a mask in a nearby village; in Port Loko (Sierra Leone), one respondent explained how "because of the hardship during this Covid-19, somebody committed suicide in Port Loko town".
-While these stories were unsubstantiated, the fact that people continue to relate them suggests they influence how they feel about the pandemic.
+Unsurprisingly, the large volume of information about a global pandemic and its potential impact led to raised levels of fear amongst those interviewed.
+This was particularly apparent in the early responses received across all countries, for instance in June, in Somalia, one woman described how, even though she did not know much about Covid-19, she "had heard people saying that it is a killer disease that affected people and kills instantly".
+Similar perceptions were heard at this time in Bangladesh, with one man explaining, "I think if we do not tread carefully, or neglect this, then death will be inevitable, no one will live through this".
+This was often reinforced by the restrictions people saw; in Sierra Leone, one man in Tonkolili explained how "[previously] there was this fear in us where they checked our temperature at the checkpoint during the lockdown which stopped us travelling".
+In September, reflecting on how he felt early in the pandemic, one man in Lilongwe (Malawi) spoke of how "When I first heard about the disease, I was very scared.
+Mostly because of the way they said it was being spread.
+It appeared as if you could catch it anywhere".
+These levels of fear have receded a little as people receive more information and the expected morbidity and mortality rates have not materialised, as one respondent in Malawi noted "we are so hopeful that anytime soon we are going to have zero cases in Malawi."
+The lifting of restrictions has also assuaged people's fears, as explained by one man in Bangladesh "now that the lockdown has eased, the fear has decreased a lot as people are moving normally again.
+Now that people around me are moving normally, it gives me strength".